MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Users.Actions/Get-MgBetaUserChatPermissionGrantById.md

 Return the directory objects specified in a list of IDs.
 Some common uses for this function are to:

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Get-MgUserChatPermissionGrantById](/powershell/module/Microsoft.Graph.Users.Actions/Get-MgUserChatPermissionGrantById?view=graph-powershell-1.0)

 ## SYNTAX

 ### GetExpanded (Default)